 Protocol Parameters

-Reserve Factor: The Reserve Factor is instrumental in safeguarding lenders against potential borrower defaults and liquidation issues by allocating a portion of the interest earned to an asset's Reserve Pool.
-Analytical modeling conducted by Ledger Works determines the optimal range for this factor, typically falling between 5% to 30%.
+Reserve Factor: The Reserve Factor is instrumental in safeguarding asset supply against potential borrower defaults and liquidation issues by allocating a portion of the interest earned to an asset's Reserve Pool.
+Analytical modeling conducted by Shapeshifter determines the optimal range for this factor, typically falling between 5% to 30%.
 For instance, a 20% Reserve Factor implies that 20% of the interest paid by borrowers is channeled into the Reserve Pool.
-This mechanism ensures the protocol's stability and resilience over time.
+This mechanism enhances the protocol's stability and resilience over time.

 Close Factor: The Close Factor determines the maximum percentage of a borrower's outstanding debt that can be repaid in a single transaction during liquidation events.
 For example, a 50% Close Factor would allow liquidating up to 50% of the borrower's collateral if their health factor drops below 1.
 This conservative approach ensures prudent risk management and safeguards the protocol's liquidity during market downturns.

 Interest Rate Model: Kinetic employs the Jump Rate Interest Model, a dynamic mechanism that adjusts interest rates based on asset utilization within the protocol.
 As asset utilization increases, signaling higher demand, interest rates experience significant jumps to incentivize asset deposits and loan repayments.
-For instance, when asset utilization reaches 80%, a substantial increase in interest rates occurs, stimulating user participation and maintaining liquidity within the lending ecosystem on the Flare Network.
+For instance, when asset utilization reaches 80%, a substantial increase in interest rates occurs, stimulating user participation and maintaining liquidity within the lending ecosystem.

 Last updated